-Not only is a toothache incredibly painful, but it can also create a lot of worry as to what could be causing the issue!
+Not only is a toothache excruciating, but it can also create a lot of worry about what could be causing the issue!
 If you’re experiencing dental pain, we strongly recommend that you schedule an appointment with TruBlu Dentistry straight away.
 We will help you to determine the cause, alleviate the pain, and restore your health.

 When examining your teeth for the source of pain, there are a few potential causes that we may look into that you might not have considered: